Palace of Knossos

 Walk north along the palace’s western wall to the theatral area , a series of shallow steps whose function remains unknown.
 It could have been a theatre where spectators watched acrobatic and dance performances, or the place where people gathered to welcome important visitors arriving by the Royal Road , which leads off to the west.
 Europe’s first road was flanked by workshops and the houses of ordinary people.
 Also here, on your right, is a lustral basin where, so Evans speculated, Minoans performed a ritual water cleansing before religious ceremonies.

-Visitors enter the palace via the north entrance.
-Stop to admire the Charging Bull Fresco before continuing to the heart of the palace, the massive Central Court , which in Minoan times was hemmed in by high walls.
+Near the north entrance to the palace, stop to admire the Charging Bull Fresco before continuing to the heart of the palace, the massive Central Court , which in Minoan times was hemmed in by high walls.
 As is typical of a Minoan palace, rooms facing the western side of the courtyard had official and religious purposes, while the residential quarters were on the opposite side.

 The central court gives way to the palace’s most important rooms, including the Throne Room .
 Peering through security glass, you can make out a simple, beautifully proportioned alabaster throne and walls decorated with frescoes of griffins, mythical beasts regarded as sacred by the Minoans.
 The room exudes an aura of mysticism and reverence and is thought to have been a shrine.
 The Minoans did not worship their deities in great temples but in small shrines, and each palace had several.